whycore/educhain-opencampus/README.md

 # Educhain Token Swap (Education Purpose)

 This script automates token swaps and liquidity provision on the Educhain network using Sailfish Finance.
-It allows users to swap USDC for SAIL or GRASP tokens and add liquidity to a pool of USDC and GRASP tokens.
 The script is built using Node.js and ethers.js, and it supports multiple wallet addresses for repetitive transactions.

 ## Prerequisites